-Preparing for an upcoming NetSuite Implementation?
+Preparing for an upcoming NetSuite ERP Implementation?
 You have come to the right place!
 And you are right to do some research before getting started; ERP implementations are notoriously tough to get right.
 Here are a few stats to help you understand the challenge you’re up against.

 - 80% of customers are unhappy with their implementation